Singularity-Coder/Veg-IQ/README.md

-# Veg-IQ
+# Basil
-Veg recipie timer
+For those with taste.